BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 <span class="image left"><img src="./JeanImages/18.png" alt="angry jean chibi"><span>

 Another day, Kaeya and Klee were at Good Hunter.
 Klee blew up the stove there, so both Klee and Kaeya were sent to solitary confinement, even though both were supposed to travel to the Chasm to help out with a demolition request.

+And a long time ago, a tourist named Alice summoned a wind current at Windrise by blasting an Anemo Slime and used it to quickly climb great heights with a wind glider.
+The legendary adventurer performed a series of aerobatic stunts in the skies above Mondstadt.
+Her performance earned a big round of applause from the crowd.
+However, Jean, the Acting Grand Master of the Knights of Favonius, summoned her and gave her a 10-day detention.

 Besides sending the Knights to solitary confinement, there are other "punishments" at hand for those who were caught scheming destructive plans.